dkagramanyan/wc_cv/docs/examples/diffit.md

 recorded as `nan`; the angle metrics always come back.
 The reference batch is scored once and cached, so only the generated-side work is repeated each tick.

+On a multi-GPU run the image-feature metrics (`fid`, `cmmd`, `fd_dinov2`) extract their CLIP / DINOv2 / InceptionV3 features **in parallel across every rank**: each rank generates and extracts features from its own shard of the fakes, the feature rows are gathered to rank 0, and the Fréchet / MMD distances are taken there against the cached reference features.
+This uses combra's split feature-extraction API ({py:func}`combra.metrics.fid_features` + {py:func}`combra.metrics.fid_from_features`, and the `cmmd_*` / `fd_dinov2_*` analogues) and is numerically identical to the single-GPU `compute_all_metrics` path.
+The angle-density metrics still run on rank 0 over the full gathered batch.

 **Sample count.** When combra is **not** installed, the eval generates `--num-fid-samples` images (default 10000), unchanged.
 When combra **is** installed, each evaluation tick instead scores the **whole training dataset**: